New technology will make mega-consolidation inevitable, and savvy investors can take advantage by noting these key trends now in consumer insurance.

 The Customer Experience Gap is Widening Between Offline and Digital Insurance Agencies

 Legacy insurance agencies that conduct their business offline still make up the bulk of the industry.
-However, digital insurance agencies that leverage technologies like Data Lakes, and Robotic Process Automation (RPA) enable consumers to compare instantaneous competitive quotes from a number of different companies and complete transactions on a smartphone, tablet or computer in minutes will soon be the method of choice for insurance seekers.
+However, digital insurance agencies that leverage technologies like Data Lakes and Robotic Process Automation (RPA) provide several advantages.
+They enable consumers to compare instantaneous competitive quotes from different companies.
+Consumers can complete transactions on a smartphone, tablet, or computer in minutes.
+This method will soon be the choice for insurance seekers.

-Digital insurance agencies make the consumer feel empowered by offering them a seamless, hassle free, safe insurance shopping and purchasing experience from anywhere using a smartphone, tablet, or computer.
+Digital insurance agencies make the consumer feel empowered by offering them a seamless, hassle-free, safe insurance shopping and purchasing experience.
+They can do this from anywhere using a smartphone, tablet, or computer.

-Consumer insurance, including home, auto, and bundled options, are not “set it and forget it.”
-If a homeowner finds out that their agency has decided not to renew their homeowner’s policy for the following year, they need the ability to review and manage their policy immediately, from anywhere simply by logging into one account.
-That is not possible from an offline company.
+Consumer insurance, including home, auto, and bundled options, is not “set it and forget it.”
+If a homeowner finds out that their agency has decided not to renew their homeowner’s policy for the following year, they need the ability to review and manage their policy immediately.
+This can be done from anywhere, simply by logging into one account.
+That is not possible for an offline company.

 All of a person’s policy and transaction information should be accessible from one secure digital location.
-That way, customers can request modifications or cancel policies easier, by updating their information online and following a few simple prompts.
-The ability to switch and save on coverage should be in the customer’s control at all times–not left to the whim of the insurance agency.
+That way, customers can request modifications or cancel policies more easily by updating their information online and following a few simple prompts.
+The ability to switch and save on coverage should be in the customer’s control at all times.
+It should not be left to the whim of the insurance agency.